PUBS

 How to order

-1. Check or money order (preferred): email me with papers wanted for mailing address.
+1. Check or Money Order preferred (email me with wanted papers for mailing address).

-Revisions and new versions
+Revisions and new editions:

-· Same year revisions and new versions are free.
+• Same year revisions free.

-Last updated 9/19/23
+Last updated 2/12/24

 1 comment: